appunite/mockery/README.md

 **Note**: Elixir module names are passed as a string (`"MyApp.UserService"`) instead of atoms (`MyApp.UserService`).
-This reduces the compilation time because it doesn't create a link between modules which caused modules to be recompiled too often.
+This reduces the compilation time because it doesn't create a link between modules, which can cause modules to be recompiled too often.
 This doesn't affect the behavior in any way.

-Erlang module names (e.g. `:crypto`) should be passed in the original form (as atoms).
+Erlang module names (e.g. `:crypto`) should be passed in as atoms.

 #### Dynamic mock

-Instead of static value you can use a function with same arity as original one.
+Instead of using a static value, you can use a function with the same arity as original one.

 ```elixir
 defmodule Foo do